danmcb/MAX32-RT-Scheduler/README.txt

  - xprintf() thanks to the excellent Chan (http://elm-chan.org/fsw/strf/xprintf.html)

 LICENSING:
+This software is distributed under MIT License.
-You are free to use this software for any purpose you want, as long as it is a nice one.
+In addition - you are free to use this software for any purpose you want, as long as it is a nice one.
 (Hurting people, animals or the planet we share is not nice.)
 Crediting and linking to mcbeeaudio.com and/or mcbeetech.com is appreciated.

 THE USUAL DISCLAIMER AND CAVEAT (sigh):